Raafey-Khan/Git_Demo_App/README.txt

 changes and creates a version out of it

+8. `git commit` --> registers staging changes to a commit.

+9. working with git
 `stikcy note`
 using add we will be moving from my working area where i made the homefresh changes lol to stanging area which are now be considered as tracked files ready to be commited.